 Heat pumps are only suitable in warm environments.
 While some heat pumps do come with boosters, if the climate isn’t suitable, there is little benefit in spending the extra money on a heap pump.

-If you’re connected to mains gas and your home gets moderate to good amounts of sunlight, the most ideal system for you could be a solar storage hot water system with gas boosters.
+If you’re connected to mains gas and your home receives at least moderate amounts of sunlight, the most ideal system for you could be a solar storage hot water system with gas boosters.
 If your home doesn’t get much sunlight, the next best thing is an instantaneous gas system.

-There is never a ‘one size fits all’ solution when it comes to cutting your energy bill, but it can be said that you should avoid electric hot water systems if possible as they have high emissions and are often considered to be the most expensive option.
+However, there is never a ‘one size fits all’ solution when it comes to cutting your energy bill.
+It could be said that you should avoid electric hot water systems if possible, particularly instantaneous models, as they have high emissions and are often considered to be the most expensive option.